dekarrin/ictiobus/docs/ictcc.md

 this.

-This is needed due to Go's lack of support for dynamically loaded libraries; at this time, because Go cannot be instructed to load an external library wihtout it being available at the time it is built, the only way to run code that depends on dynamic external code (such as would be specified with the --hooks flag) is to copy all of the external code into a new project, and compiles that, which ictcc does automatically when simulating language input or generating a diagnostics binary.
+This is needed due to Go's lack of support for dynamically loaded libraries; at this time, because Go cannot be instructed to load an external library without it being available at the time it is built, the only way to run code that depends on dynamic external code (such as would be specified with the --hooks flag) is to copy all of the external code into a new project and compile it, which ictcc does automatically when simulating language input or generating a diagnostics binary.